CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 cumulus@switch:~$ netq config stop agent
 ```

-To re-eable a NetQ Agent, run:
+To re-enable a NetQ Agent, run:

 ```
 cumulus@switch:~$ netq config restart agent
 ```

-## Decommission a NetQ Agent

-You can decommission, or completely remove, a NetQ Agent on a given device.
-You might need to do
-this when you:

-- Change the hostname of the switch or host being monitored
-- Move the switch or host being monitored from one data center to
-another
-- RMA the switch or host being monitored

-{{<notice note>}}

-Decommissioning the NetQ Agent on a switch or host removes the agent server settings from the local configuration file.

-{{</notice>}}

-To decommission a NetQ Agent and remove its data from the NetQ database:

-1. On the given switch or host, stop and disable the NetQ Agent service.

-    ```
-    cumulus@switch:~$ sudo systemctl stop netq-agent
-    cumulus@switch:~$ sudo systemctl disable netq-agent
-    ```

-2. On the NetQ On-premises or Cloud Appliance or VM, decommission the switch or host.

-    ```
-    cumulus@netq-appliance:~$ netq decommission <hostname>
-    ```

-## Configure a NetQ Agent to Limit Switch CPU Usage
+### Configure a NetQ Agent to Limit Switch CPU Usage

 While not typically an issue, you can restrict the NetQ Agent from using more than a configurable amount of the CPU resources.
 This setting requires Cumulus Linux versions 3.6 or later or 4.1.0 or later to be running on the switch.